chiefmikey/gitlang/CONTRIBUTING.md

 npm run start:client
 ```

-The client will be available on local port `8080`.
+Client will be available in the browser on local port `8080`.